A combinatorial statistic for labeled threshold graphs: Threshold permutations

 \begin{example} The pair having special number $3$ and normal permutation of size $6$ given by

 is matched with the normal permutation of size $7$ given by It can be checked that both have $1$ odd cycle. \end{example}

-The matching described above gives a bijection between pairs of the type mentioned in the statement of the lemma and normal permutations on $[n]$ with $j$ odd cycles of the following types: \begin{enumerate} \item The first number is not $1$ and the second is assigned a $+$ve sign. \item The first number is greater than the second. \item The first number is $1$ which is assigned a $+$ve sign. \end{enumerate}But these are precisely those normal permutations that are not threshold permutations. \end{proof}
+The matching described above gives a bijection between pairs of the type mentioned in the statement of the lemma and normal permutations on $[n]$ with $j$ odd cycles of the following types: \begin{enumerate} \item The first number is greater than the second. \item The first number is not $1$ and the second is assigned a $+$ sign. \item The first number is $1$ which is assigned a $+$ sign. \end{enumerate}But these are precisely those normal permutations that are not threshold permutations. \end{proof}